tgree/psdb/README.txt

 firmware from starting CPU2 or trying to use the IPC channels - we do that by switching the system to boot from SRAM1 until we are done with it.

+When using this to upgrade FUS itself, you use the --fus-upgrade option along with the --bin-dir option.
+The code will find the next valid FUS binary in the upgrade path for your target.
+For instance, a brand new Nucleo STM32WB55 board has an ancient 0.5.3 version of FUS.
+This cannot be directly upgraded to the latest 1.1.0 version of FUS but must instead stop at 1.0.2 first.
+You can then reinvoke fus_tool again if you wish to then upgrade from 1.0.2 to 1.1.0.
+Note that it is not possible to downgrade FUS, so this behavior allows you to stop at any desired version.
+When upgrading FUS, it is required to first delete the current wireless stack with the --fw-delete option.

+Sample invocation for updating FUS:

+python3 -m psdb.fus_tool --bin-dir Projects/STM32WB_Copro_Wireless_Binaries/STM32WB5x --fus-upgrade

+Note that when upgrading FUS, the target board will reboot at least 4 times.

+It is recommended to upgrade to FUS 1.1.0.

 ===============================================================================
 We also attempt to document the STLINK protocol inside the stlink package.